Bjernson/aws-java-spring-dev-workshop/README.md

 #### 1.3 check the

 ### 2.add packages in pom.xml
-just run MySqlTest ; check errors it is Aspect programming, so you need to add hanlder to all client.
+x-ray packages

+### add code
+1. configuraiton file
+2. SQL
+3. add segment to CustomConfigListner
+4. add code to Client
+5.

 ## Module-08 Create a docker and CI/CD for first Deployment on AWS